maheshmb13/Honeywords/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Implementation of Eugler’s honeyword based scheme.
+Implementation of Erguler’s honeyword based scheme.
 Socket programming (secure TCP channel) is used for the communication.

 [![Product Name Screen Shot][product-screenshot]]()